Francisco Sandaza

-Francisco "Fran" José Sandaza Asensio ([fɾanˈθisko sanˈdaθa]; born 30 November 1984) is a Spanish professional footballer who plays as a striker for Extremadura.
+Francisco "Fran" José Sandaza Asensio ([fɾanˈθisko sanˈdaθa]; born 30 November 1984) is a Spanish former professional footballer who played as a striker.

 He achieved Segunda División totals of 127 games and 34 goals for Lugo, Girona and Alcorcón, but spent most of his career abroad.
 He represented Dundee United, St Johnstone and Rangers in Scotland, in addition to brief spells in England, Qatar, Japan, China and India.

 Career

 Valencia B

 Sandaza joined Valencia in 2002 and played in the Primera División outfit's reserve team.
 Before, Sandaza played on loan in UD Puçol in the Tercera División (his coach that year in UD Puçol was Luis Milla).
 He considered leaving full-time football to become a police officer.
-Sandaza is also good friend with Valencia's teammate and now Barcelona player Jordi Alba, during his time at Valencia B.
+Sandaza is also good friend with Valencia's teammate and now Inter Miami player Jordi Alba, during his time at Valencia B.

 Dundee United

 On 11 July 2008, Sandaza instead signed for Scottish Premier League side Dundee United, making his league début exactly a month later.
 After scoring three goals in pre-season, he scored his first competitive goal for the club in the 1–1 draw against Celtic on 17 August 2008.
 In September, Sandaza scored his second and netted four times in the first half of November, including a double against eventual champions, Rangers.
 Injury halted Sandaza's progress towards the end of the year and he didn't score again until late February, scoring three more times in March.
 In his first season in Scotland, Sandaza scored ten league goals, with five coming against the Old Firm.

 A groin injury prevented Sandaza from starting the 2009–10 season, with a November operation likely to see him return by the end of 2009.
 Hernia problems restricted his appearances during the season, and he was struggling to get into the United first team so in August 2010 was allowed to go on trial with Swansea City.
 Sandaza was eventually released by United on 31 August, allowing him to sign for another club as a free agent after the closure of the transfer window.
 During his time at Dundee United, Sandaza earned a nickname "Braveheart" by the club's supporters.